base/base/docs/specs/experimental/gov-delegation.md

 ## Backwards Compatibility

-The `Alligator` contract ensures backwards compatibility by allowing the migration of delegation state from the `GovernanceToken`.
+The `GovernanceDelegation` contract ensures backwards compatibility by allowing the migration of delegation state from the `GovernanceToken`.

 ## Migration

-All write functions in the `Alligator` MUST check if the users interacting with it have been migrated by checking the `migrated` mapping from its [storage](#storage).
-If a user has not been migrated, the `Alligator` MUST copy the delegation and checkpoint data from the token contract to its own state.
-After copying the data, the `Alligator` MUST update the `migrated` mapping to reflect that the address has been migrated.
+All write functions in the `GovernanceDelegation` MUST check if the users interacting with it have been migrated by checking the `migrated` mapping from its [storage](#storage).
+If a user has not been migrated, the `GovernanceDelegation` MUST copy the delegation and checkpoint data from the token contract to its own state.
+After copying the data, the `GovernanceDelegation` MUST update the `migrated` mapping to reflect that the address has been migrated.

 ## User Flow

-The following sections highlight the use cases that MUST be supported by the `Alligator`, and the difference for basic delegations made from the `GovernanceToken` contract.
+The following sections highlight the use cases that MUST be supported by the `GovernanceDelegation`, and the difference for basic delegations made from the `GovernanceToken` contract.

 ### Partial Delegations